pool2win/blog-and-docs/docs/development-updates/_posts/2024-07-04-frost-federation.md

 other applications that need a threshold signature scheme on always available services.

-## What does the FROST Foundation do?
+## What does the FROST Federation do?

 FROST is increasingly being used to provide wallets where a threshold signatures control the spending conditions and transaction